If you were asked to list items that make children unsafe, what would you say?

 We can monitor and ban apps, but the real key to helping our kids overcome online pitfalls is to start an ongoing dialogue about the dangers they may encounter.
 This conversation can use news headlines, stories in the media, or personal reflections to help them wrap their head around many of the dangers they can’t understand.
 We should always convey that we trust them, it is just the other people online that we don’t.
 After all, we don’t want our kids feeling attacked or like we don’t value them.

 We need to reassure our sons and daughters that their self-worth should not be tied to social media.
 We should look for ways to help them base their self-esteem on their actions toward other people, how they perform in activities, and how responsible they behave in the real world.
-To prevent unhappiness, children need to realize that a “Like” isn’t anything special and valuing social media pursuits will always leave us feeling empty.
+To prevent unhappiness, children need to realise that a “Like” isn’t anything special and valuing social media pursuits will always leave us feeling empty.

 Amy Williams is a freelance journalist based in Southern California and mother of two.
 As a parent, she enjoys spreading the word on positive parenting techniques in the digital age and raising awareness on issues like cyberbullying and online safety. @AmyKWilliams1